 The Gadfly: Calvin's dad.
-He's told Calvin that wind is caused by trees sneezing, that electricity is magic, that Calvin came from a Blue Light special at K-Mart, that they were going to put the Christmas tree in the garage and not decorate it (and implied that Calvin wouldn't get a present).
+He's told Calvin that wind is caused by trees sneezing, that electricity is magic, that the world used to be black and white and changed to color in the 1930s (but photos were always in color), that Calvin came from a Blue Light special at Kmart, that they were going to put the Christmas tree in the garage and not decorate it (and implied that Calvin wouldn't get a present).
 Most of these would result in him getting threatened by Calvin's mom, especially the Christmas one (after which he complains that the season gets less jolly every year.)

 Generation Xerox: Calvin's mom was apparently just as wild as he is when she was his age (according to his grandmother), and his father clearly has a highly active imagination in his own right.

-Godwin's Law: In one strip, Rosalyn orders Calvin to go to his room, only to receive the reply "Jawohl, mein Führer!" and the Nazi salute.
+Godwin's Law: In one strip, Rosalyn orders Calvin to go to his room, only to receive a Sieg Heil and "Jawohl, mein Führer!" in reply.

 Green Aesop: Probably the most of any newspaper comic.
 Some are good, and actually quite funny, but others (mostly from the later run of the strip) descend to almost FernGully/Captain Planet levels (see the Anvilicious entry on the YMMV page).

 The best such story arc started with Calvin and Hobbes surprised and enraged to learn that part of the forest they love to play in is in the process of being razed to be the site of "Shady Acres Condos".
 It gave us the wonderful Hobbes quote, "The only shade I see is from that bulldozer."
-Another gem is when Calvin asks how humans would feel if animals bulldozed the condos to put in new trees—cut to Hobbes in the bulldozer, angrily stating that the driver didn't leave the keys.
+Another gem is when Calvin asks how humans would feel if animals bulldozed the condos to put in new trees... cut to Hobbes in the bulldozer, saying it's no good, as the driver didn't leave the keys.

 Another famous line; while looking at a pile of garbage in the forest, Calvin sadly says "Sometimes I think the surest sign that intelligent life exists elsewhere in the universe is that none of it has tried to contact us."